dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 given all the files making up a complete program (or, possibly, more than one program at a time).
-This can be effected either by listing all of the files by name on the command-line or by using `include` directives within a file to stipulate what other files contain modules that the given file needs.
+This can be effected either by listing all of the files by name on the command-line or by using `include` directives within a file to stipulate what other files contain modules that the given files need.
 Thus the complete set of modules are all the modules in all the files listed on the command-line or referenced, recursively, by `include` directives within those files.
 It does not matter if files are repeated either as